armistace/JLL-Interview/README.md

 _DATA_
 * Contains most raw sources if auto download in Alteryx wasn't possible
 * Also Contains my "Create" ABS Merged.
 I ran out of time to generate and ETL and query process to make this table
+* Please Note It contains the flat files I did end up using I have provided Examples in Alteryx of How I _**think**_ this should be done and that is direct connections to the online sources - Allowing the workbook to be used as a decision making tool moving forward rather than a one off report.

 _ETL_
 * Contains